-Supervision: Traci Kennedy, PhD; and Co-Directors Brooke Molina, PhD and Sarah Pedersen, PhD
+Supervision: Traci Kennedy, PhD & Heather Joseph, DO; and Program Co-Directors Brooke Molina, PhD and Sarah Pedersen, PhD

 We conduct research on the course, neurobiology, and treatment of Attention Deficit Hyperactivity Disorder (ADHD) and related cognitive-behavioral profiles, comorbid externalizing disorders, alcohol and other substance use disorders using developmental, neurobiological, and multimethod approaches (e.g., imaging, psychophysiological, and ecological momentary assessment).
-Currently, among other research opportunities, for clinical experience interns may learn to conduct adult diagnostic assessments with a focus on the diagnosis of ADHD as part of two ongoing studies.
+Currently, among other research opportunities, for clinical experience interns may learn to conduct diagnostic assessments with a focus on the diagnosis of ADHD in adults and children as part of three ongoing studies.

-Dr. Kennedy's study seeks to develop a mobile-health intervention for young adults with ADHD who use alcohol.
+Study 1 - Young Adults with ADHD (Dr. Kennedy): This study (TIPS) seeks to develop a mobile-health intervention for young adults with ADHD who use alcohol.
 Through Dr. Kennedy's study, interns will conduct the DIVA semi-structured interview for ADHD among young adults (ages 18-25).
 The opportunity to conduct portions of the SCID (alcohol use disorder and substance use disorder modules) and/or timeline follow-back substance use interviews is also available if a trainee Is interested.